Upper Cascades-banner

 Litchfield National Park’s Best-Kept Secret: The Spectacular Cascades

 Litchfield National Park has several relaxing swimming areas that a guest can dip their toes into or cool off in after an adventurous day in the park.
-The Cascades is just one of those refreshing spots.
+The Cascades is just one of those refreshing spots!
 Due to its location, the Cascades are split into an upper and lower level, causing it to be one of the quieter and more tranquil swimming spots in Litchfield National Park.
-The site was developed in 2010 as an alternative, recreational opportunity to unwind away from the denser crowds in the rest of the park.
+The site was developed in 2010 as an alternative recreational opportunity to unwind away from the denser crowds in the rest of the park.

 The Cascades is a wide-rock lava flow that is around 200 meters in length, with several shallow pools that one can use to swim.
 There is a small stream that trickles over the rocks.
 The pools are around half a meter deep, and there are several rock slides to explore as visitors go around the site.
-The Cascades are divided into two sections: the Lower Cascades and the Upper Cascades.
-Activities encouraged here are sightseeing, picnicking, swimming, taking walks, photography, and of course, appreciating nature and relaxing.
-The Cascades are perfect for self-reliant and experienced visitors who prefer a more secluded swimming opportunity.
-The Upper Cascades are often referred to as a natural spa, and the Lower Cascades have deeper rock pools and waterfalls.

 Sunny day at the Upper Cascades in Litchfield National Park